 - the provision of a controlled environment during non-lesson times.

 Admission is via the Admissions Panel, which meets three times every year, and is convened by a Principal Education Officer at County Hall.
 Potential candidates for admission are presented to the panel by the Educational Psychology service.
 Parents may request that their child be referred to the Panel, by contacting their Education Psychologist or SEND Caseworker.
-No staff at Budmouth has any power to grant admission to the Base as there is no admission via normal College admission procedures.
+No staff at Budmouth has any power to grant admission to the Base as there is no admission via normal Academy admission procedures.

 In order for a child to be a likely candidate for admission to the Base, these criteria must be met: